rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 ```

 Given that the allocator API requires every object that can be allocated to
-have an associated type id `const`, this enum represents every type that
+have an associated type id `const`, this `enum` represents every type that
 can be allocated and that we will go on to describe in this book.

-This type identifier `enum` is a member of the `ObjectHeader` struct along
+It is a member of the `ObjectHeader` struct along with a few other members
-with a few other members that our Immix implementation requires:
+that our Immix implementation requires:

 ```rust,ignore
 {{#include ../interpreter/src/headers.rs:DefObjectHeader}}